This post is also available in: Italiano (Italian)

 Welcome to Naples, city of art, sea, culture… and good food.
 If you already spent the day exploring the city with my self guided tour, searching for romantic spots to propose, watching the artisans craft nativity scenes at Naples Christmas alley or even hopping on metros to explore the Art Stations, then you’re probably very hungry.
 But what to eat in Naples?
 No one wants to spend a lot of money in a touristy restaurant, right?

 Let me walk you through the best places to eat in Naples and the dishes that you should never, ever skip if you want to live my city like a local.
+Take notes for your next trip to Italy on a budget!

 Us Neapolitans are passionate and quite opinionated about our cuisine.
 Our food is as passionate as us, with strong flavors from the sea and ingredients enhanced by the sun and the fertile soil of our land.
 We tend to use fresh produce as much as we can, cooking dishes that focus on fragrance and simplicity.
 In Naples there’s something for every taste, from frutti di mare (seafood) to mozzarella di bufala.
 Vegetarians and vegans are going to be perfectly fine in Naples because we eat a lot of vegetables with a yummy twist.
+And besides, you can wash it down with our delicious Neapolitan coffee, which is the best coffee in Italy!

 An important tip?
 Don’t let the Internet tales scare you from visiting or lodging in Naples Old Town.
 Naples is a safe city, and the oldest part of it are where you will find the best, cheapest food options!